XonneX/fhnw-phycom/00_SyllabusAndOverview/README.md

 > Be excellent to each other.

 - Actively participate.
-- Ask for / give help.
+- Ask for / offer help.
 - Respect boundaries.

 ### Program